coderefinery/coderefinery.org/about/hubs.md

     <p>
     Institutions can become active partners (training hubs), so that they provide regular training for their areas.
-Hubs have at least one local instructor committed to organizing a workshop at least once a year, and then.
+Hubs have at least one local instructor committed to organizing a workshop at least once a year.
     </p>
   </div>
   <div class="col-sm-6">